JGNieto/FileBeren/README.md

 ### 1. Installing node.js
 FileBeren has been programmed using Node.JS.
 You can install it on any operating system in the following [link](https://nodejs.org/en/download/package-manager/).

-This project has been developed on Ubuntu and Windows, and the demo runs Centos.
+This project has been developed on Ubuntu and Windows, and also works on Centos.
 It has been tested on node `10.22` and `12.8.3`, but any version newer than 10 should work.

 ### 2. Installing FileBeren